List of Hollyoaks characters introduced in 2017: Farrah Maalik

+Milo Entwistle

-Milo EntwistleMilo Entwistle, played by Nathan Morris, made his first appearance on 27 June 2017.
+Milo Entwistle, played by Nathan Morris, made his first appearance on 27 June 2017.
 The character and Morris' casting details were announced on 20 June 2017.
 Milo is a potential lodger for the Cunningham family, and is "all smiles and banter".
 However, it has been confirmed that the character is "hiding both a dark side and a disturbing secret" that may cause the Cunninghams some trouble.
 Of his casting, Morris said: "I feel very lucky to join the amazing team at Hollyoaks and I hope people react well to Milo.
 He tries his best to be nice and help others, but often makes matters worse.
 There are some exciting things in Milo's future and I'm looking forward to seeing what lies ahead."
 In January 2018, Morris was nominated in the "Best Newcomer" category at the National Television Awards 2018.
 However, he lost out to Danny Walters, who portrays Keanu Taylor in EastEnders.
-In 2018, Morris was nominated for “Funniest Male” at the Inside Soap Awards.
+In 2018, Morris was nominated for "Funniest Male" at the Inside Soap Awards.

-Milo first arrives on a hoverboard and nearly runs Cindy Savage (Stephanie Waring) over, before later crashing into a pile of bin bags.
+Milo first arrives on a hoverboard and nearly runs Cindy Savage (Stephanie Waring) over, before crashing into a pile of bin bags.
 He and DS Gavin Armstrong (Andrew Hayden-Smith) both get interviewed by Cindy and Dirk Savage (David Kennedy) as their new lodger, with DS Armstrong being the result.
 Milo freaks Cindy's daughter Holly Cunningham (Amanda Clapham) out when she sees him in her bedroom.
 Dirk allows Milo to set up his business in the Emporium.
 Milo attempts to help Cindy win the election, but his attempts backfire.
 Milo is given a room at the Cunninghams'.
 Milo reveals a tattoo with a cryptic message, hinting at a dark secret.
 It is later revealed that Milo is the driver responsible for the car crash that killed Helen Cunningham (Kathryn George) and Gordon Cunningham (Bernard Latham).

-Over the next year, Milo would go to great lengths to keep his secret from the Cunningham's.
+Over the next year, Milo goes to great lengths to keep his secret from the Cunningham's.
 He accidentally caused the deaths of DS Gavin Armstrong (Andrew Hayden-Smith) on Christmas Day 2017, and Dirk on Holly and Damon Kinsella's (Jacob Roberts) wedding in July 2018.
-Milo departed in the episode broadcast on 31 August 2018, after being transferred to a hospital in Birmingham, after it was revealed he survived when a car fell on top of him.
+Milo departed in the episode broadcast on 31 August 2018, after being transferred to a hospital in Birmingham after surviving a car falling on top of him.